-Name of Committee Work Done lssues Addressed Executive Oversee the management of the Company, which includes, among others: Financial matters Construction updates and issues Property maintenance updates and issues Legal matters Reviewed the Company's vision, mission, strategies, plans, and annual budget Monitored the implementation of policies and strategies, including management's overall performance Implementa tion of the strategic and long - term goals of the Company Audit Assisted and advised the Board of Directors in fulfilling its oversight responsibilities to ensure the quality and integrity of the Company's accounting, financial reporting, auditing practices, risk management and internal control systems and adherence to over-all corporate governance best practice Recommended for Board approval the audited financial statements of Premium Leisure Corp. for the year ended December 31, 2014; Reviewed Premium Leisure Corp.'s financial statements for the first quarter ended March 31, 2015, second quarter ended June 30, 2015, third quarter ended September 30, 2015; Reviewed significant accounting and reporting issues, and endorsed to the Board for approval the financial statements of the Company Reviewed the effectiveness of the Company's internal control system Provided oversight of the performance of the internal audit group Reviewed the external auditors' audit scope and approach and the results of the audit Reviewed the details of the Company's related party transactions Reviewed and introduced changes to its Charter to conform with good corporate governance practices.
+Name of Committee Work Done lssues Addressed Executive Oversee the management of the Company, which includes, among others: Financial matters Construction updates and issues Property maintenance updates and issues Legal matters Reviewed the Company's vision, mission, strategies, plans, and annual budget Monitored the implementation of policies and strategies, including management's overall performance Implementat ion of the strategic and long - term goals of the Company Audit Assisted and advised the Board of Directors in fulfilling its oversight responsibilities to ensure the quality and integrity of the Company's accounting, financial reporting, auditing practices, risk management and internal control systems and adherence to over-all corporate governance best practice Recommended for Board approval the audited financial statements of Premium Leisure Corp. for the year ended December 31, 2014; Reviewed Premium Leisure Corp.'s financial statements for the first quarter ended March 31, 2015, second quarter ended June 30, 2015, third quarter ended September 30, 2015; Reviewed significant accounting and reporting issues, and endorsed to the Board for approval the financial statements of the Company Reviewed the effectiveness of the Company's internal control system Provided oversight of the performance of the internal audit group Reviewed the details of the Company's related party transactions Reviewed and introduced changes to its Charter to conform with good corporate governance practices.
 Restructured the Committee based on the provisions of the new Charter.
 Reported audit findings and identified related party transactions Risk Manage- ment Reviewed the adequacy and effectiveness of the Company's policies and procedures relating to the identification, analysis, management, monitoring and reporting of financial and non-financial risks Discussed the results of the enterprise-wide risk assessment and Management's action plans to address identified risks; Reviewed and introduced changes to its Charter to conform with good corporate governance practices.
 Restructured the Committee based on the provisions of the new Charter.
-Identified significant risks Nominatio n Evaluated all candidates nominated to the Board in accordance with the requirements set forth by the SEC and the Company's Manual on Corporate Governance Ensured that those nominated to the Board meet all the qualifications and none of the disqualifications for directorship Reviewed and introduced changes to its Charter to conform with good corporate governance practices.
+Identified significant risks Nomina tion Evaluated all candidates nominated to the Board in accordance with the requirements set forth by the SEC and the Company's Manual on Corporate Governance Ensured that those nominated to the Board meet all the qualifications and none of the disqualifications for directorship Reviewed and introduced changes to its Charter to conform with good corporate governance practices.
 Restructured the Committee based on the provisions of the new Charter.
-Adherence to good corporate governance practices Compensa- tion and Remunera- tion Performed oversight of policies on salaries and benefits, as well as promotions and other forms of career advancement Reviewed existing human resource policies to ensure the continued growth and development of the Company's workforce Reviewed and introduced changes to its Charter to conform with good Adherence to good corporate governance practices
+Adherence to good corporate governance practices Compensa- tion and Performed oversight of policies on salaries and benefits, as well as promotions and other forms of career advancement Adherence to good

-Name of Committee Work Done lssues Addressed corporate governance practices; Restructured the Committee based on the provisions of the new Charter.
-Others (specify) Corporate Governance Reviewed the Company's continual process of good corporate governance, as well as providing approach and advice for development, and tasking management to look into the evolving ASEAN Corporate Governance initiative from the regulators and advocacy groups to see what other enhancements can be properly pursued.
+Name of Committee Remunera- tion Work Done Reviewed existing human resource policies to ensure the continued growth and development of the Company's workforce Reviewed and introduced changes to its Charter to conform with good corporate governance practices; Restructured the Committee based on the provisions of the new Charter.
+Issues Addressed corporate governance practices Others (specify) Corporate Governance Reviewed the Company's continual process of good corporate governance, as well as providing approach and advice for development, and tasking management to look into the evolving ASEAN Corporate Governance initiative from the regulators and advocacy groups to see what other enhancements can be properly pursued.
+Adherence to good corporate governance practices Others (specify) Related Party Transactions Assessed material agreements with related parties to ensure that RPT transactions are conducted at market rates and on an arm's length basis.
 Adherence to good corporate governance practices